Skip to content

 Conclusion

-In this How-to we’ve created a Steam LootLocker Player without involving the Game API.
-A LootLocker user is needed for any continuous player interactions with LootLocker.
-Now that you have a LootLocker user, you can make requests on behalf of this user by utilizing our Server Impersonation feature, keeping the Game API out of your game client making your game more secure and customizable.
+You've created a Steam Player from the server without involving the Game API.
+A LootLocker Player is needed for any continued interaction with LootLocker.
+Now that you have one, you can make requests on behalf of this Player by using Server Impersonation, keeping the Game API out of your game client and making your game more secure and customizable.